Hiking The Ladder Canyon and Painted Canyon Loop Trail

 Be sure not to forget the Ladder Canyon and Painted Canyon Loop Trail when planning out your itinerary for Joshua Tree.

-While it’s not part of the National Park and has a very different look and feel, I found this hike to be among the most fun and memorable hikes in the general area, so don’t miss it on your way in or out of the park.
+While it’s not part of the National Park and has a very different look and feel, I found this hike to be among the most fun and memorable hikes in the general area.

 Ladder Canyon and Painted Canyon Loop Trail